bmaupin/steamremotestorage-uploader/README.md

 When creating an item, you must provide a file to publish and all else is optional, e.g.

 ```
-steamremotestorage-uploader -a 12345 -t "My mod name" -f "mymod.file" -p assets/preview.jpg
+steamremotestorage-uploader -a 12345 -t "My mod name" -tags "Other,Gameplay,Leaders" -f "mymod.file" -p assets/preview.jpg
 ```

-ⓘ Change notes do not work for new items and tag functionality has not yet been implemented.
-To add change notes and tags, update the item after publishing
+ⓘ Change notes do not work for new items.
+To add change notes, you can simply edit the change notes directly in the Steam workshop using your browser

 #### Update an item